 Hold and start track saws

-You should hold the saw firmly to prevent slipping during cutting session.
+You should hold the saw firmly to prevent slipping during the cutting session.
 You will require to start the power trigger and plunge release.

 Switch on the plunge release, and the blade comes out from the saw housing.
 After that, press the power trigger.